ddev/ddev/docs/content/users/debugging-profiling/xhprof-profiling.md

 XHGui is a graphical interface for XHProf profiling data that can store the results in MongoDB or PDO database.

-XHGui is a available via the official ddev-xhgui addon.
+XHGui is a available via the official ddev-xhgui add-on.
 See <https://github.com/ddev/ddev-xhgui> for the latest information.

 ## Information Links